Adriem/my-vimrc/README.md

 using [Consolas for powerline FixedD](https://github.com/eugeii/consolas-powerline-vim), so if you don't have it installed you should comment that line.

-I am also using a custom theme for airline, so you will probably have to comment out that line too (not sure if it breaks or not).
-Maybe I will fork airline and add my theme so vundle can handle it directly or will submit the theme to the official repo, but currently I think it's not that important.

 NOTE FOR WINDOWS USERS
 ----------------------
 If you use vim or gvim on Windows, you will probably have to rename this file